kdmeg528/childcare-finder/README.md

 - GitHub: [@kdmeg528](https://github.com/kdmeg528)

 ## 📄 License

-MIT License - feel to use for educational purposes
+MIT License - feel free to use this project for learning!

 ## 🙏 Acknowledgments

 - Google Places API for providing childcare data
 - Streamlit for the web framework
 - Colleagues and friends who encouraged me to keep going
-- Built with guidance from coworkers, online resources, documentation, and Claude
+- Built with guidance from coworkers, online FAQs and resources, and Claude

 ---